Shakhlyn/TMDb-frontend-React-TS/README.md

 ## Setup Instructions

 1. Clone the repository.
+2. `cd TMDb-frontend-React-TS`
-2. Install dependencies using `npm install`.
+3. Install dependencies using `npm install`.
-3. Obtain a TMDb API key from [TMDb website](https://www.themoviedb.org/documentation/api) and add it to the project configuration.
+4. Obtain a TMDb API key from [TMDb website](https://www.themoviedb.org/documentation/api) and add it to the project configuration.
-4. Start the development server using `npm run dev`.
+5. Start the development server using `npm run dev`.

 ## Usage